 What is the Mid-Autumn festival?

 The Mid-Autumn festival occurs on the 15th day of the 8th Lunar month, this year falling on the 21st of September.
 At this time the moon is the roundest and brightest.
-This festival was originally a time to celebrate the autumn full moon harvest, in a time of successful harvest families come together to celebrate and appreciate the moon, light lanterns and eat mooncakes!
+This festival was originally a time to celebrate the autumn full moon harvest, in a time of successful harvest families come together to celebrate and appreciate the moon, light lanterns, and eat mooncakes!

-This is an important day for not only Chinese, but many other South-East Asian cultures, each using the day to celebrate differently!
+This is an important day for not only Chinese but many other South-East Asian cultures, each using the day to celebrate differently!

 What are mooncakes?

 The mooncake recipe I'm sharing with you all today are traditional Cantonese-style mooncakes.
-While the method can be a little intimidating at first, if you use store-bought pastes for the filling it's not too difficult and can be a fun project for this years moon festival!
+While the method can be a little intimidating at first, if you use store-bought pastes for the filling it's not too difficult and can be a fun project for this year's moon festival!

-Mooncake moulds
+Mooncake molds

-You'll notice that the mooncakes have an intricate pattern on the surface, these are created using a mooncake mould!
-There are a lot of moulds easily available online, however they come in a variety of styles and sizes.
-Traditionally the moulds are carved out of wood, but now they have a plastic variety with interchangeable patterns.
+Traditionally the molds are carved out of wood, but now they have a plastic variety with interchangeable patterns.
 Not only do they make it fun because you can change up the design, but it also has an easy release system so you can unmould the mooncakes without much struggle.

 When it comes to sizes it depends on what size mooncake you would like to make.
-I use a 100g mooncake mould which is perfect for two egg yolks and a good amount of filling.
-However, feel free to use a small mooncake mould and create more small single yolked mooncakes.
-Link to the one I used is here!
+I use a 100g mooncake mold which is perfect for two egg yolks and a good amount of filling.
+However, feel free to use a small mooncake mold and create more small mooncakes with a single salted egg yolk.

 Making mooncakes without lye water

 A lot of mooncakes will use lye water to create the skin.
-Lye water's alkaline properties help the mooncakes take on a deep golden brown colour.
-However it can be difficult to find lye water, especially in Australia since it's been banned.
-Lye water is very strong and too much is poisonous!
-This recipe uses baking soda instead and the results don't pale in comparison.
+Lye water's alkaline properties help the mooncakes take on a deep golden brown color.
+However, it can be difficult to find lye water, especially in Australia since it's been banned.

-Many people bake their baking soda to increase its alkalinity, but honestly there is no need.
+Many people bake their baking soda to increase its alkalinity, but honestly, there is no need.

-You'll find that this does make the dough more crumbly, however it will still form mooncakes easily!
+You'll find that this does make the dough more crumbly, however, it will still form mooncakes easily!

 Tips on creating perfect mooncakes